You can have confidence in the way we handle your personal information.

 Collection of personal information

-At the time of your first assessment you will be asked to provide a Aged Care Adviser with personal information such as name, address, date of birth, your contact and emergency contact details, information about your health, your need for care and what supports you have from family, friends and other services.
+At the time of your first assessment you will be asked to provide an Aged Care Advisor with personal information such as name, address, date of birth, your contact and emergency contact details, information about your health, your need for care and what supports you have from family, friends and other services.